Ashok Gehlot writes to PM, names Shekhawat’s involvement in ‘bid to topple’ Rajasthan govt

 Jaipur, July 22: Rajasthan Chief Minister Ashok Gehlot has written a letter to Prime Minister Narendra Modi, alleging attempts to topple his government and naming Union minister Gajendra Singh Shekhawat.

-In the letter written Sunday, he accused Shekhawat, other BJP leaders and some "overambitious leaders" of his own party for being involved in the alleged attempt to bring down his Congress government.
+In the letter written on Sunday, he accused Shekhawat, other BJP leaders and some "overambitious leaders" of his own party for being involved in the alleged attempt to bring down his Congress government.

 Rajasthan political crisis: CM Ashok Gehlot assures party's safety; Urges supporters to 'stand firm'